rjwalls/CS4401-notes/2099-01-04-understanding_stack_smashing.md

 memory that holds multiple instances of the same data type", whereas I typically define a buffer more as a "contiguous block of memory associated with a data type."
-The difference here is minor, but my definition is more broad in that it allows us to refer to the four bytes associated with a single integer has as a buffer also.
+The difference here is minor, but my definition is more broad in that it allows us to refer to the four bytes associated with a single integer as a buffer also.

 #### Memory Permissions